openfiesta/Low-Resources-Biosensing/nCov/Useful scripts/README.md

 3) Run the script with jupyter lab.

 4) You will find the output file in the "seq" directory.
 This file is a multi-FASTA file, comprised by all the sequences named by the EPI_ISL_ reference.
+You could check all the metadata of the sequences, with this references here -> https://github.com/nextstrain/ncov/blob/master/data/metadata.tsv.